scala/scala-lang/_posts/2018-01-16-community-build-growth.md

 We've also [begun using it](https://github.com/scala/community-builds/issues/609) to gauge our progress on Java 9 support.

+Library authors have also benefited.
+The community build has often provided early warning of compatibility issues because of changes to Scala or changes to other libraries.
+It has helped maintainers standardize their builds, keep their dependencies up-to-date, identify flaky tests, and shake out assorted other issues.

 ## How big is it?

 The community build has been growing steadily since 2013.